McIntyre Township, Pennsylvania: History

 McIntyre Township was formed from territory taken from Lewis Township in 1848.
 It is named for Archibald McIntyre, one of the founders of the Williamsport and Elmira Railroad.

 The first pioneers arrived in the McIntyre Township area in 1794 near what is now the village of Ralston.
 John Smithkontz cleared a parcel of land along Lycoming Creek near the mouth of Pleasant Stream on 1805.

 The New York Iron and Coal Company created the first business venture in what was to become McIntyre Township when they constructed a sawmill on Lycoming Creek.
 The New York Iron and Coal Company also built an iron furnace near the mouth of Frozen Run in 1831.
 They began to make iron using iron ore that was mined nearby.
 The company also established a charcoal-making operation for the fuel that was needed to keep the furnaces fired.
 The iron industry had little success in McIntyre.
 The ore was difficult to clean; it could only be separated from the dirt that was mixed in when it was frozen.
 And the ore that they did manage to extract produced iron that proved to be very brittle.
-The reason that several companies attempted to succeed in what proved to be a failing enterprise was the fact that the furnace was within easy distance of the Williamsport and Elmira Railroad, which connected the industrial centers of Williamsport, Pennsylvania, and Elmira, New York.
+The reason that several companies attempted to succeed in what proved to be a failing enterprise was that the furnace was within easy distance of the Williamsport and Elmira Railroad, which connected the industrial centers of Williamsport, Pennsylvania, and Elmira, New York.

 The McIntyre Coal company was founded by Jervis Langdon in 1870.
 He set up a coal mining operation in the mountains in the northeastern section of McIntyre Township.
 Coal mining had taken place on a small scale in the earlier years of the township, but Langdon was the first to open a large-scale operation.
 The coal company constructed a steep (45 degrees) and 2300 ft inclined plane to get the coal from the mine to the waiting railroad cars.
 The village of McIntyre sprang up around the coal mines.
 At one time it was home to 300 households, had a church, school, store, sawmill, a boot and shoe shop, and a public hall.
 The McIntyre Coal Company ceased operation in 1886.
 The mine was abandoned, and the town was abandoned shortly after the mine.